Professional Indemnity Insurance NZ

 - • Purchase an extended reporting endorsement from your current insurer

-- • Pay a one-time premium (typically 150-300% of your last annual premium)
+- • Pay a one-time run-off premium (priced as an uplift over your last annual premium, quoted per placement)

 - • Some policies include automatic run-off cover if you've been continuously insured for several years